curability4apish/mspasswordgenerator/README.md

 * Salting

-Recommend users to configure their unique `salt` in `pwGen.js` to enhanec complexity and prevent pre-calculated attack in case your `Main Key` is very weak.
+Recommend users to their unique `salt` in `pwGen.js` to enhanece security and prevent pre-calculated attack in case your `Main Key` is very weak.
 But that doesn't mean you can have easily guessable `Main Key`, because `salt` is stored in plaintext.

 ```
 PwGen.updateDigest = function() {